BD2KGenomics/protect/README.md

 # ProTECT
 ### **Pr**ediction **o**f **T**-Cell **E**pitopes for **C**ancer **T**herapy

 Adapation of ProTECT to use python 3.8 instead of 2.7.
-Currently have tested a complete run using fastq files from [HCC1395 WGS Exome RNA Seq Data](https://github.com/genome/gms/wiki/HCC1395-WGS-Exome-RNA-Seq-Data), but have not checked results against the [original ProTECT](https://github.com/BD2KGenomics/protect) with TCGA PRAD yet.
+Currently have tested a complete run using fastq files from [HCC1395 WGS Exome RNA Seq Data](https://github.com/genome/gms/wiki/HCC1395-WGS-Exome-RNA-Seq-Data), with identical results in both version of python.

 Adaptation done using 2to3 and manual bug testing.
 Manual changes recorded [at changes.md](https://github.com/Dranion/protect/blob/master/changes.md).
 Since s3am is python2, **currently is local only**, however an untested python3 version of s3am exists [here](https://github.com/Dranion/bd2k-extras/tree/main).
 Continuing to the original README: